 In the general case, boolean values are specified as true or false, without quotes.
 Some specific boolean parameters may accept also "true", "false", 0, 1, "0" and "1".
-Future Kea versions will accept all those values for all boolean parameters.
+Future versions of Kea will accept all those values for all boolean parameters.

-7.2.10 DHCPv4 Vendor Specific Options
+8.2.10 DHCPv4 Vendor Specific Options

-Currently there are two option spaces defined for the DHCPv4 daemon: "dhcp4" (for the top level DHCPv4 options) and "vendor-encapsulated-options-space", which is empty by default but options can be defined in it.
-Those options will be carried in the Vendor Specific Information option (code 43).
-The following examples show how to define an option "foo", with code 1, that consists of an IPv4 address, an unsigned 16 bit integer and a string.
+Currently there are two option spaces defined for the DHCPv4 daemon: "dhcp4" (for the top level DHCPv4 options) and "vendorencapsulated-options-space", which is empty by default but in which options can be defined.
+Such options will be carried in the Vendor Specific Information option (code 43).
+The following examples show how to define an option "foo" in that space that has a code 1, and comprises an IPv4 address, an unsigned 16 bit integer and a string.
 The "foo" option is conveyed in a Vendor Specific Information option.